 - Parishes and the DAC are required to have 'due regard' to guidance on net zero carbon issued by the Church of England's Church Buildings Council (CBC), for those proposals where it applies

-When submitted via the OFS at this stage, the application will receive the informal (pre-application) advice of the DAC.
+When first submitted via the Online Faculty System (OFS), a faculty application will receive the informal (pre-application) advice of the DAC.
 An informal application gives parishes the opportunity to receive feedback and guidance from the DAC on a proposal.
 Informal advice can also be offered before undertaking a DAC site visit, to best inform the visit.

 Submission stage summary

-The delegated authority faculty procedure permits a 'minor' faculty application to be delegated to a DAC member or adviser to recommend the case on behalf of the Committee, not requiring it to go to a DAC meeting, speeding the process.
+The delegated authority faculty procedure permits a 'minor' faculty application to be delegated to a DAC member or adviser to recommend the case on behalf of the Committee, not requiring it to go to a DAC meeting.
 Applications are administered on a rolling programme rather than through the meeting schedule.

-- For further information, please see the delegated authority policy and procedure
+- For further information, please see the delegated authority faculty procedure

 Key user manuals, with step-by-step instructions, relating to the revised OFS – and the submission stages above – include: